Four County – IHC Grant Funded Positions

 - Pulaski Memorial Hospital – North Judson and Winamac, Indiana

-IU Health Tipton has 2 spots available and one spot will be dedicated to Pulaski Memorial Hospital.
+IU Health Tipton has three spots available and one spot will be dedicated to Pulaski Memorial Hospital.
 Both locations are described in more detail below.
 These integrated health care interns will specialize in working in a community primary care setting as part of a team including physicians, nurse practitioners, medical assistants, nurses, social workers, pharmacists, and dietitians.
 The emphasis will be not on merely practicing psychology within the same clinic, but in helping the team treat the whole person, addressing the behavioral interventions that can augment medical care.
 The emphasis will be on short-term assessment and therapy, crisis intervention, and psychoeducation.
 There may be opportunities for community outreach.
 In addition to the two days a month of didactic training that other interns receive, these interns will have an extra day per month of training specific to integrated health care.
 Interns will be provided with some travel/hotel reimbursement for this additional day of didactics.
 Interns will be assigned to different locations based on experience and interest.